Beaver Builder Review: The Best Content Builder Around? Truth or Hype?

 Which is the better overall plugin, and therefore also the best drag-and-drop builder plugin?

 Sorry, but in my opinion they’re equally excellent.
-Beaver Builder has a great user-friendly interface, and offers you everything you may need, but it’s a bit more pricey.
-MotoPress has excellent content modules and is more budget friendly, but is shortcode-based, so your content can stop working if you deactivate the plugin.
+Note: Beaver Builder has a great user-friendly interface, and offers you everything you may need, although it’s also a bit more pricey.

 Main Pros of Beaver Builder